-Are you undecided on where to take your students for their next big trip?
+Are you undecided about where to take your students for their next big trip?

-Do you want them to be engaged in a different culture, but cannot realistically take them across the globe?
+Do you want them to be engaged in a different culture, but cannot really take them across the globe?

 If so, Adventure Student Travel has the perfect trip for you...a student cruise!
 Now you may be thinking, ‘how is it, really, taking a big group of students on a cruise’?
 To give you an idea and help you out a bit, here are a few tips and tricks for your next student cruise adventure!

 - When booking a student cruise with AST, you won’t have to worry about having an adult (25 years or older) in every room.
 Booking with us, you only have to have one adult chaperone for every 10 students, and those chaperones don’t have to stay in a room with students.
 That saves a huge hassle!